bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 ## Conclusion

-In this tutorial, you've learned how to add Protovalidate to your Protobuf project, declare validation rules in your Protobuf files, and enable their enforcement within Bufstream.
+In this quickstart, you've learned how to add Protovalidate to your Protobuf project, declare validation rules in your Protobuf files, and enable their enforcement within Bufstream.

 ## Further reading